andregoiano/nation_inc/README.md

 We don't believe that the concept of the nation-state is applicable anymore.

-Our goal is to debate, develop, and deploy an alternative, opt-in, decentralized government system, one that is more closely adapted for the realities of the 21st century.
+Our goal is to debate, develop, and deploy an alternative, opt-in, decentralized governance system, one that is more closely adapted for the realities of the 21st century.

 We aim at setting a strong framework based on established human rights conventions, open-source technology, and fresh political thinking.